cardano-foundation/CIPs/CPS-????/README.md

 ## Use cases
 Like already mentioned above there are numerous use cases for blockchain light clients in general and in particular for Cardano.
 The most prominent ones known to the authors of this CPS at the time of writing are:
-- Light Client based wallets, that provide a more trust-minimized approach for users interacting for value exchange with the blockchain compared to the typical CIP-30 non-custodial wallets while at the same time not requiring significant hardware resources for users to run a full node wallet like cardano-wallet as a standalone application or in combination with the Daedalus frontend.
+- **Light Client based wallets**, that provide a trust-minimized approach for users interacting with the blockchain compared to the typical CIP-30 non-custodial wallets while at the same time not requiring significant hardware resources for users to run a full node wallet like cardano-wallet as a standalone application or in combination with the Daedalus frontend.
-- Enable Dapps running on devices or in environments with limited available resources like on mobile- or IoT devices and in browser environments
+- Enable **Dapps** running on devices or in environments with **limited available resources** like on mobile- or IoT devices and in browser environments.
-- Enable light client based cross blockchain communication protocols like IBC and others
+- Enable **light client based cross blockchain communication protocols** like IBC and others.

 ## Goals
 Like previously described the CPS aims to provide a root and common point of reference for others that are trying to implement light client protocols for Cardano.
 Concrete projects currently working on implementations or evaluating possibilities for light client protocols on Cardano are: